Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

 }
 ```

-The trace log will contain entries like `render props: user={"name":"Stimpy","color":"red"} count=1`, which could be made more concise by declaring an override for prop `user`:
+The trace log will contain entries like `render props: user={"name":"Stimpy","color":"red"} count=1`, which can be made more concise by declaring an override for prop `user`:

 ```ts
 const showProps: ShowProps<UserProps> = { user: ({ name, color }) => `<<${name}:${color}>>` }